ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 [Death Forecasting Model Overview](https://covid19-projections.com/model-details/)
 ```

-The training of Death Forecasting model is basically a Grid Search process.
+The training of the Death Forecasting model is basically a Grid Search process.
 It is found that the brute-force Grid Search method that iterates through the entire parameter space is the most effective in finding an optimal set of parameters.
 So if there are $10$ values for one parameter and $10$ values for another parameter.
 Then there are $100$ different parameter combinations for those two parameters.
 For parameters not able to be estimated as lacking data, the values are considered all equally, resulting in a wider confidence interval.

 ```{seealso}
 [COVID-19 Death Forecasting - Model Details](https://covid19-projections.com/model-details/)